vadagama/sever_crew/adrs/ADR-2: Service-based architecture style approach.md

 We believe that the functionality of the Farmacy Family system is more fragmented, but using a microservice approach is not advisable.

 ### Decision:
-We see that different parts of the Farmacy Family system have different architectural requirements ([quality attributes](../#significant_quality_attributes)).
+We see that different parts of the Farmacy Family system have different architectural requirements (quality attributes).

 * The customer interacts with unified for Farmacy Food and Farmacy Family web and mobile applications also with web conferencing module UI (incorporated in main apps with APIs).
-These parts have to be usable and changeable to avoid customer frustration (see [QA-5](../#significant_quality_attributes) and [QA-5](../#significant_quality_attributes)).
+These parts have to be usable and changeable to avoid customer frustration (see QA-5 and QA-5)).
 * Another significant part of our system is the Social Network Module.
 It contains a lot of components which should be closely related to each other and it could be hard to maintain this with a microservice approach.
 * Third part of our system is the Customer profile Module.
-It must be secure (see [QA-4](../#significant_quality_attributes)).
+It must be secure (see QA-4).
-* Webinars Module should be usable and productive and we suppose not to infest in development in that case (You can read our arguments [ADR-4: Webinars capability](ADR-4:%20webinars%20capability.md) )
+* Webinars Module should be usable and productive and we suppose not to infest in development in that case (You can read our arguments in ADR-4: Webinars capability)
 * And finally we need eDietician Module, Inventory Replenishment Module and Analysis of Service Level Module.
-These modules are based on AI mechanics and should be modifiable and secure as well (see [QA-10](../README.mdREADME.md#significant_quality_attributes)).
+These modules are based on AI mechanics and should be modifiable and secure as well (see QA-10 and QA-11).

 This makes it clear that we need to break the monolith.
 The communication between these modules needs to be both synchronous and asynchronous.